PHX2600/The-Archive/forum/General Discussion/0456 - throwies.md

 Posted by **PHLAK** on Tue September 9th, 2008 08:35:28 PM

-[quote=&quot;Automated Penguin&quot;:cqul7y1h]Yes, and while were at it we should leverage core skillsets and world-class team synergy through sodomy to provide clients worldwide with robust, scalable, modern turnkey implementations of flexible, personalized, cutting-edge Internet-enabled e-business application product suite e-solution architectures that accelerate response to customer and real-world market demands and reliably adapt to evolving technology needs, seamlessly and efficiently integrating and synchronizing with their existing legacy infrastructure, enhancing the e-readiness capabilities of their e-commerce production environments across the enterprise while giving them a critical competitive advantage and taking them to the next level.[/quote:cqul7y1h]
+[quote="Automated Penguin":cqul7y1h]Yes, and while were at it we should leverage core skillsets and world-class team synergy through sodomy to provide clients worldwide with robust, scalable, modern turnkey implementations of flexible, personalized, cutting-edge Internet-enabled e-business application product suite e-solution architectures that accelerate response to customer and real-world market demands and reliably adapt to evolving technology needs, seamlessly and efficiently integrating and synchronizing with their existing legacy infrastructure, enhancing the e-readiness capabilities of their e-commerce production environments across the enterprise while giving them a critical competitive advantage and taking them to the next level.[/quote:cqul7y1h]

 LOL!
 Did you use the Dilbert objective generator thingamajig for that?